Purpose of Catalog

 In 1973, Houston Baptist College officially became Houston Baptist University following completion of a formal self-study for the Southern Association of Colleges and Schools, and approval by the Board of Trustees in November 1972.
 At the same time, degree programs were revised, making the Bachelor of Science option available to all graduates.
 The instructional divisions were completely reorganized into College units.
 Five Colleges headed by Deans replaced the previous structure of eight divisions.
 The new structure consisted of the H. B. Smith College of General Studies and four upper-level Colleges — the College of Business and Economics, the College of Education and Behavioral Sciences, the College of Fine Arts and Humanities, and the College of Science and Health Professions.
 A sixth College was created in 1978 by separating the College of Fine Arts from the College of Humanities.
 The seventh College was created in 1991 by separating the College of Nursing and the College of Science and Mathematics.
 In 1995, a College of Arts and Humanities was again combined from the previously separate Colleges.
 In 2007, the Honors College was formed and classes began in that program in fall 2008.
 In that same year, a Philosophy major was developed.
 A College of Continuing Studies was initiated in 2008; operations were suspended on May 31, 2010.

 On June 1, 2009, the President determined, after consultation with the Provost, the Deans, and the Institutional and Strategic Planning Committee, to change the nomenclature of the Colleges to Schools and Colleges and to move some departments into other divisions in order to reflect best practices at universities and to better serve the mission of the university.
 The College of Education and Behavioral Sciences became the School of Education; the Department of Behavioral Sciences moved from the School of Education to the College of Arts and Humanities.
 The College of Business and Economics became the School of Business; the College of Nursing became the School of Nursing and Allied Health and brought in the Department of Kinesiology from the former College of Education and Behavioral Sciences.
 In 2012, new colleges and schools were formed as a result of further review of academic structure initiated due to continued university growth.
 A total of eight academic units were recognized on the HBU campus: Smith College of Liberal Arts, College of Education and Behavioral Sciences, School of Humanities, School of Fine Arts, College of Business, School of Nursing and Allied Health, College of Science and Mathematics, and the School of Christian Thought.
 In the restructuring, the Department of Psychology was moved to the College of Education and Behavioral Sciences.
 Two distinct schools, School of Education and School of Behavioral Sciences, were formed within the College of Education and Behavioral Sciences.
 The School of Education houses the Department of Special Populations, Department of Curriculum and Instruction; the School of Psychology houses the Department of Psychology; the School of Education and the School of Psychology share leadership of the Department of Leadership and Counseling.
 In 2015, the College of Business was renamed as the Archie W. Dunham College of Business following receipt of a generous gift to the University.
 Also in 2015, the School of Humanities was expanded to incorporate the faculty and curriculum of the Smith College of Liberal Arts.
+In 2016, the School of Christian Thought expanded to include the newly founded Houston Theological Seminary.

 When the instructional areas were reorganized in 1973, the University adopted a quarter calendar that permitted multiple admission opportunities annually.
 Semester hours were retained as the standard credit unit.
 An early admissions program also was established which enabled students to secure High School diplomas at the end of the freshman year of college matriculation.
 The quarter calendar was reviewed by the faculty and administration in 2006-07 and the decision was made to revert to the semester calendar in fall 2008.
 To date, the university remains on a semester calendar.